t-wy/deresute-tools/README.md

 ### TypeError: Cannot cast scalar from dtype('int64') to dtype('int32') according to the rule 'safe' [^](#table-of-contents)

+Update: Pull the latest version to prevent the error.

 You may be running 32-bit Python which numpy shows some problems on that.

 You can use 64-bit Python, or revert the changes in `src\network\chart_cache_updater.py` done by Smanmos manually (Notice that without vectorization the code may run slower):